isomerpages/sndgo-corp/_careers/join-us.md

 Join the Smart Nation and Digital Government Office and shape the way we live, work, and play.

 **Inspired and keen to join our team today?
-Check out the available positions we have on <a href="https://careers.pageuppeople.com/688/cwlive/en/filter/?=&search-keyword=&brand=smart%20nation%20and%20digital%20government%20office&job-mail-subscribe-privacy=agree" target="_blank">Careers@Gov</a> or email us at XXXXX**
+Check out the available positions we have on <a href="https://careers.pageuppeople.com/688/cwlive/en/filter/?=&search-keyword=&brand=smart%20nation%20and%20digital%20government%20office&job-mail-subscribe-privacy=agree" target="_blank">Careers@Gov</a>